achekh/neos-critical-github-io/Components/view-components/movable-view.md

 nav_order: 6
 ---
 # Movable view
+A movable view container that can be dragged and slid across the page.
 ***
 The movable view container, which can be dragged and scrolled on the page.